JNOSQL/jnosql-book/en/part4/chapter4_3.md

 The KeyValueRepository is a Repository to key-value type.

-If the same way of CrudRepository, just extends **KeyValueRepository**.
+If the same way of Repository, just extends **KeyValueRepository**.

 ```java
 public interface UserRepository extends KeyValueRepository<User> {